-GIULIANA SGRENA: Against the car, they found fifty-eight bullets, and fifty-seven were against the passengers of the car.
+GIULIANA SGRENA: Against the car, they found 58 bullets, and 57 were against the passengers of the car.
 Only one, the last one, was against the engine of the car.
 That’s why the Italian judges, they will put on trial Lozano for voluntarily killing, because if he wanted to stop the car, he has to shoot to the engines before or to the wheels of the car, and not on the majority, the great majority of the bullets against the passengers.

 AMY GOODMAN: You speak English.
 When the car stopped, when the agent was dead, Calipari, you two were injured, the driver and you.
 What were the soldiers saying?
 Did they know who you were?
 Did you warn in advance that you were coming on this road?

 GIULIANA SGRENA: I think that they knew.
 I am not sure if this patrol knew, because all the communication between the patrol and the commander were destroyed just after what happened.
 And so, it was —

 GIULIANA SGRENA: Yes.
 All the communication between the patrol and the division commander were destroyed, because when the two Italians that took part of the military commission, they went to Baghdad and they asked for the communication, because there was some differences between the testifying of the different soldiers in the patrol.
 But they said —